ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

 #.
 Easily mitigatable: just add a space, which improves readability anyway
 #.
 Prefixing string literals like ``s"..."`` is common in other languages: Python, Scala, Javascript/Typescript, etc. so it shouldn't be a big hurdle for newcomers

-When ``-XOverloadedStrings`` is enabled, string interpolation can be used for any type with both ``Buildable`` and ``IsString`` instances.
+When ``-XOverloadedStrings`` is enabled, string interpolation can be used for any type with an ``IsString`` instance.
 Otherwise, it will only ever build Strings.

 Interpolation is also supported with ``-XMultilineStrings``, as described in "Proposed Change Specification".

-``Buildable`` *could* subsume ``IsString``, so that OverloadedStrings instead desugars string literals to ``fromBuilder (toBuilder s)``.
-However, it's a better user experience to allow toggling these independently.
-It's reasonable for someone to want to write interpolated strings, but monomorphize it to String and not require specifying the result type.
+QualifiedLiteral syntax is invalid syntax today, so it does not have any interactions with existing functionality.

 Costs and Drawbacks
 -------------------

-Development should be low-effort, maintenance should be low-effort.
+Development and maintenance is of moderate effort.
 Learnability for novice users will go up, since novice users probably expect string interpolation to be available, and might be frustrated at the lack of support currently.

 The major drawback of this approach is the typeclass instances problem:

 #.
-A new interpolator type (e.g. ``SqlQuery``) needs to define ``Builder`` and ``Interpolate`` for all known interpolatable types
+A new interpolator type (e.g. ``SqlQuery``) needs to define ``Interpolate`` for all known interpolatable types
 #.
 A new interpolatable type (e.g. ``BigDecimal``) needs to define ``Interpolate`` for all known interpolator types

 This is worse than ``IsString`` or ``Show`` due to the multi-param ``Interpolate`` type class.
 This makes ``Interpolate`` much more susceptible to orphan instances.